Vocal cord nodules

 You can find more detailed information, for example about how voice therapy works, at gesundheitsinformation.de.

-If the nodules do not disappear with rest and treatment, they can be removed during a minor surgical intervention.
+If the nodules do not disappear as a result of these treatment measures, they can be removed with a minor surgical procedure.
 The common risks associated with surgery and anesthesia apply to such operations.
 In rare cases, the operation may also cause scarring that permanently changes the sound of the voice.

 What is everyday life with vocal cord nodules like?